Arts & Culture

 With a warm, inquisitive style, her writing focuses on the overlooked stories of Black, brown, and queer artists, as does her curatorial work, like this month’s “All Water Has a Perfect Memory” exhibition at Current Space, and January’s upcoming “Layers: The Art of Contemporary Collage” at MICA.
 Be sure to also follow her Black Collagists, a digital archive, as well as a physical book, dedicated to the multifaceted medium.

-You first got involved in the local arts through WDLY, a nomadic events platform for creatives of color.
-How did this eventually translate into writing?
+You moved to Baltimore for law school but got involved in the local arts scene through co-curating WDLY, a nomadic events platform for creatives of color, which some readers might remember from your Arts After Hours event at the Baltimore Museum of Art.
+How did this work eventually translate into writing?

 Just today, I saw Tromac, an artist I recently interviewed, posting about being on the cover of a newspaper and how good that felt for him.
 Sometimes it can feel like your work isn’t reaching anyone, but then there’ll be an affirmation from the universe like that.
 I’m proud of what I’ve done at the Beat.
 And the fact that it’s free is so important.
 We want it to be for everybody, in the same way that everybody can collage.